 Queen leads tributes as Emma Raducanu celebrates US Open success

-The Queen sent new US Open champion Emma Raducanu a message of congratulations and hailed her “remarkable achievement” after she become Great Britain’s first female grand slam winner in 44 years.
+The Queen sent new US Open champion Emma Raducanu a message of congratulations and hailed her “remarkable achievement” after she became Great Britain’s first female grand slam winner in 44 years.

 A 6-4 6-3 win over Leylah Fernandez ensured the 18-year-old followed in the footsteps of Virginia Wade, who lifted the Wimbledon trophy in 1977, and she has been backed to win more majors by compatriots Tim Henman and Greg Rusedski.

-Raducanu become the first qualifier to ever win a grand slam and was victorious in all 20 sets she played in qualifying and the main draw at Flushing Meadows.
+Raducanu became the first qualifier to ever win a grand slam and was victorious in all 20 sets she played in qualifying and the main draw at Flushing Meadows.

 “I send my congratulations to you on your success in winning the United States Open Tennis Championships,” a message from The Queen to the teenager read.